mobileink/doc.HoTT/README.md

 I'd like to eventually turn this into a bona fide guide to HoTT for a non-specialist audience, with particular focus on your working stiff programmer.
-Recently I've come across some online discussions about dependently typed languages, among pretty sophisticated programmers and language designers, that lead me to think that the real significance of type theory is not particularly well-understood even among the technical cognoscenti.
+Retaining most of the text taken from the HoTT Book but adding some commentary, notes, guides, etc.  Recently I've come across some online discussions about dependently typed languages, among pretty sophisticated programmers and language designers, that lead me to think that the real significance of type theory is not particularly well-understood even among the technical cognoscenti.
 There seems to be a persistent inclination to think of a type as a kind of fancy or mysterious set, when in fact it is something entirely different (at least as far as I can tell).

 But for the moment, this is where I dump my notes as I work my way through the bits of the HoTT Book that I am capable of understanding.